CyberSys/CrabNet/Samples/CrossConnectionTest/readme.txt

 Project: Cross connection test

-Description: Tests what happens if two instances of RakNet connect to each other at the same time.
+Description: Tests what happens if two instances of CrabNet connect to each other at the same time.
 This has caused handshaking problems in the past.

 Dependencies: None